-Once you’ve taken your first steps into the world of growing cannabis, you’ll probably get to the point where you feel like expanding your horizon.
-You start looking for new insights and techniques to make the most out of every next harvest.
+Once a breeder has taken it’s first steps into the world of growing cannabis, they probably get to the point where you feel like expanding your horizon.
+A good time to start looking for new insights and techniques to make the most out of every next harvest.
 From there on, experimenting with different grow methods only gets more interesting.
 Ultimately, it helps you develop your personal style to match your experience, your goals, and your circumstances.
-So, are you ready to try something new and boost your harvest while you’re at it?
+So, are you ready to learn something new and boost your harvest while you’re at it?
 Well, if you are, then the SCRoG, or SCReen Of Green technique, may be just your kind of thing.

 What Is Screen Of Green?

 In our tour of various grow techniques, today we’re zooming in on the Screen Of Green technique, a.k.a.
 SCRoG.
 We will look at the technical underpinnings of SCRoG and then hand some practical tips to give it a try at home.

 Before we dive headlong into the technicalities of Screen Of Green, perhaps we should take a moment to consider the basic concept of the approach.
 SCRoG is a grow method based on optimizing the amount of light your plants absorb.
 To make it work, growers use a grid or framework, or in other words, a SCReen.
 That explains part of the name.
 The Green?
 Well, that’s obviously your plant, in this case growing straight through that framework.
 That in turn ensures that all plants, branches and leaves are neatly aligned and evenly spread out.
 That way, your cannabis grow can make the most out of every last available ray of light, allowing photosynthesis to make every plant grow thick, glistening buds..